Children aged 7 and above are invited to come and have fun in our drama class provided by Knots Arts

 You will be asked to wear a mask and/or visor, unless you are exempt.
 Children do not have to wear a mask but may do so.

-Buggies and prams must be left outside if possible, under the fire escape.
-For those who need their buggy/wheelchair inside because of medical equipment etc, please leave it at the far end of the hall where it will not obstruct exits or access to the lift.
+Buggies and prams can be left under the stairs where they will not obstruct exits or access to the lift.

-What do sessions at the Crossway Centre look like?
+What will the sessions at the Crossway Centre look like?

 All staff and volunteers will wear face masks and/or visors.
 The staff will also wear purple Skylarks T-shirts, so that you can recognise us!

-Skylarks staff or volunteers can make you a cup of tea or coffee.
+A staff member or volunteer can make you a cup of tea or coffee.
 Please keep all hot drinks out of the reach of children.

 You may bring your own snacks, but please do not share them and please do not bring anything containing nuts or sesame.
 Please do not leave water bottles where they might be used by others.
 Please supervise your children when eating to make sure they don’t leave food lying around and please clean up any spillages or leftovers.